 - Don’t have dependent children to pay for while in school

-According to the most recent data from the Bureau of Labor Statistics, the median PT makes $86,850 per year.
+According to the most recent data from the Bureau of Labor Statistics, the median PT makes $89,440 per year.
 The average is close to that level as well.

-According to a survey conducted by the APTA, the average total debt of physical therapists is about $96,000.
+According to a survey conducted by the APTA, the average total debt of physical therapists is about $116,000.

-Assuming you’re working in a private sector setting, you can refinance that debt to a 10-year fixed rate and make extra payments to pay it off even sooner.
-You could also sign up with the National Health Service Corps to receive benefits for serving in a high need area.
+Assuming you’re working in a private sector setting, you can refinance that debt to a 10-year fixed rate.
+Making extra payments could also help you pay it off even sooner.
+And you could sign up with the National Health Service Corps to receive benefits for serving in a high-need area.

-Case Study: DPT Grad from a Private School Uses PAYE
+Case study: DPT grad from a private school uses PAYE

 Of course, Jan would need to run the numbers with something like our free student loan calculator and determine what would happen if she got married and needed to include her spouse’s debt and income in the calculations.

-Case Study: Physical Therapist Uses Public Service Loan Forgiveness
+Case study: physical therapist uses Public Service Loan Forgiveness

-I’ll assume his spouse doesn’t work and he has 2 young children.
+I’ll assume his spouse doesn’t work and he has two young children.
 Jim just got a job at a hospital employee and qualifies for the PSLF program that also provides student loan forgiveness for therapists.

 We’ll assume Jim makes $100,000 per year, which is well above average for a hospital employed DPT.
 We’re pretending Jim works in a geographically underserved area but doesn’t qualify for the NHSC program.

 Jim might be tempted because of his high income to refinance, but that would be a big mistake.
-Here are the costs compared to a 10-year refinancing at 5%.
+Here are the costs compared to a 10-year refinancing at 3.5%.